La Motte-Picquet–Grenelle station: History

-On 6 October 1942, the section of line 5 between Place d'Italie and Étoile, including La Motte-Picquet–Grenelle, was transferred back to line 6 in anticipation of the opening of the extension of line 5 to Eglise de Pantin on 12 October that same year.
-This was to prevent line 5 from becoming too long.
+On 6 October 1942, the section of Line 5 between Place d'Italie and Étoile, including La Motte-Picquet–Grenelle, was transferred back to Line 6 in anticipation of the opening of the extension of the former to Eglise de Pantin on 12 October that same year.
+This was to prevent Line 5 from becoming too long.

-In 1969, the platform used for line 8 services to Balard was renovated in the "Mouton-Duvernet" style with its characteristic orange coloured tiles instead of the typical bevelled white tiles used extensively elsewhere in the network.
+In 1969, the platform used for Line 8 towards Balard was renovated in the "Mouton-Duvernet" style with its characteristic orange coloured tiles instead of the typical bevelled white tiles used extensively elsewhere in the network.

-As part of the "Renouveau du métro" programme by the RATP, the access corridors to line 6 were renovated in 2007 along with its platforms in 2008.
-The platform used for line 8 services to Balard was also renovated in 2014, removing the "Mouton-Duvernet" style decoration on the side wall of the platform (the side walls of the tracks still retains it), bringing back the use of the white tiles.
-From 1 July to 31 August 2020, the station was closed to replace their asphalt flooring with anthracite gray tiling along the access corridors to line 6 as well as the platforms of lines 8 and 10.
+As part of the Renouveau du métro programme by the RATP, the access corridors to Line 6 were renovated in 2007 along with its platforms in 2008.
+The platform used for Line 8 services to Balard was also renovated in 2014, removing the "Mouton-Duvernet" style decoration on the side wall of the platform (the side walls of the tracks still retains it), bringing back the use of the white tiles.
+From 1 July to 31 August 2020, the station was closed to replace their asphalt flooring with anthracite gray tiling along the access corridors to Line 6 as well as the platforms of lines 8 and 10.
 In 2022, some of the staircases in the station were installed with street art by artist Chris Puddy.

-In 2019, the station was used by 7,958,383 passengers, making it the 30th busiest of the Métro network out of 302 stations.
+In 2019, the station was used by 7,958,383 passengers, making it the 30th busiest of the Metro network out of 302 stations.

-In 2020, the station was used by 3,428,458 passengers amidst the COVID-19 pandemic, making it the 44th busiest of the Métro network out of 305 stations.
+In 2020, the station was used by 3,428,458 passengers amidst the COVID-19 pandemic, making it the 44th busiest of the Metro network out of 305 stations.

-In 2021, the station was used by 5,117,708 passengers, making it the 34th busiest of the Métro network out of 305 stations.
+In 2021, the station was used by 5,117,708 passengers, making it the 34th busiest of the Metro network out of 305 stations.